mayankkumar28/Social-media-microservices/README.md

 ## About The Project

-The project contains three microservices and an api gateway to handle all incoming requests -
+The project contains three microservices and an api gateway to proxy all the incoming requests and outgoing responses -

 - User Service
 - User Interaction Service